Toolback/DepositContracts/README.md

 Upgradeable: The contract can be upgraded by creating a new contract implementation and replacing the current one.

 ## Functions
-The D_Pool_SingleReward contract has the following functions:
+The D_Vault_SingleReward contract has the following functions:

 initialize: This function is called when the contract is deployed and is used to set up the contract, including setting the annual interest rate, update time limit, and liquidity handler address.